SimonPatry/Doom/README.md

-# Doom
+# Doom-Nukem
-42 project Doom

-still working on it
+Doom Nukem project from 42